benjamingeer/Tondauer/editions/Mendelssohn_MWV_U_123/README.md

 - A critical edition
 - A performance edition
-- A performance edition with a variant reading

 ## Requirements

-I have only got this working on Ubuntu Linux.
+The following works with Ubuntu 20.10.

 ### LilyPond